 Seminole State Forest

-Less than an hour drive from Orlando, Seminole State Forest is home to more than 25,000 acres of natural springs, creeks, bottomlands, swamps, sand hills, and beautiful pine woodlands.
-The forest boasts abundant beauty and a myriad of recreation opportunities.
-Adjacent to the Wekiva River Preserve State Park and Ocala National Forest, the Seminole State Forest plays a critical piece as part of the largest contiguous undeveloped landmass in central Florida.
+Less than an hour's drive from Orlando, Seminole State Forest is home to more than 25,000 acres of natural springs, creeks, bottomlands, swamps, sand hills, and beautiful pine woodlands.
+But in May of 2007, an intense wildfire burned approximately 2,200 acres of the forest—severely damaging both mature and immature pines.

 Modoc National Forest